testRTC/watchRTCSDK-Android-SampleApp/README.md

    ```
  4. Sync project

- ## How to implement SDK in your app.
+ ## How to implement SDK in your app
 - Implement the `RtcDataProvider` interface and their method `getStats(callback: GetStatsCallback)` The method getStats jobs is to generate webrtc stats report and once the report is avaialble need to call `callback.onStatsAvailable()`
 ```Kotlin
   private val rtcDataProvider = object : RtcDataProvider {